 There are three causes for a child’s feet to turn inward.
 Most often it is the shinbone (tibia) that is twisted.
 This tibial torsion may happen because of the way the baby’s soft bones lay in the womb, however it will straighten out as their legs grow.
 The thigh bone (femur) can also be turned toward the inside.
 This femoral anteversion can take longer to correct itself, but most children still walk normally by age nine or ten.
 With Metatarsus adductus, the child’s feet are turned inward, sometimes quite severely.
 This condition also often corrects itself in time, although sometimes special shoes or braces may be prescribed in the first year or two.

 It is good to know that intoeing isn't painful for your child, and usually doesn't interfere with their learning to walk or cause degenerative diseases like arthritis later in life.
 In fact, most children don’t need extra help and will learn to walk with their toes pointing normally (straight ahead) by the time they are two, and even more difficult cases often resolve themselves by age eight.

 We encourage you to consult the Fixing Feet Institute if you have a question about your child’s toeing in.
 We can determine if the problem is serious and whether any treatment is needed.
-Call us in Surprise, AZ at 623-584-5556 and put your worries to rest.
+Contact us by filling out our online form or give us a call at (623) 584-5556 and put your worries to rest.